Arnaud15/myvimrc/README.md

   - [Palenight](https://github.com/drewtempelmeyer/palenight.vim) is the colorscheme I use
   - [NERDTree](https://github.com/preservim/nerdtree) is a file explorer for vim
   - [Vim Fugitive](https://github.com/tpope/vim-fugitive) is a git wrapper for vim
-  - If you don't wish to use some of the above packages, simply remove the corresponding line(s) in the `.vimrc` file, for instance:
+  - If you don't wish to use some of the above packages, simply remove the corresponding line(s) in the `.vimrc` file.
+For instance:
       `Plugin 'tpope/vim-fugitive'`
-- Place them in a child folder of your `.vim` folder, giving a path like `~/.vim/bundle` to reach them.
-If you store them elsewhere, be sure to change the corresponding line in the `.vimrc`: set rtp+=~/.vim/bundle/Vundle.vim
+- Place them in a child folder of your `.vim`, yielding a path like `~/.vim/bundle` to reach them.

+If you store them elsewhere, be sure to change the corresponding line in the `.vimrc`:
+      set rtp+=~/.vim/bundle/Vundle.vim
 - Launch `vim` and run `:PluginInstall`